jupitersh/dst-mod-boss-announcement/README.md

 ## Changelog

-**List of tweaks I made for version 1.3.0**
+### Version 1.3.2

+- Removed fish announcement.
+- Add kill announcement and respawning announcement for the new boss of crab king.

+### Version 1.3.0

 - Added announce when a fish was put in the Fish Scale-O-Matic.

-**List of tweaks I made for version 1.1.2**
+### Version 1.1.2

 - Klaus Sack will announce upon appearing.

 ## License